deeplearningunb/Sign-Language-Digits-Detector/README.md

 ## Solution

-The purpose of this project is to build a tool that will correctly predict the digit from an image, this tool can be used in a iOS device.
-The tool should be able to predict the digit independently of the skin or the background color.
+The purpose of this project is to build a tool that will correctly predict the digit from an image, this tool can be used on an iOS device.
+The tool should be able to predict the digit independently of skin or background color.

 ## Who will benefit from this project ?